ltsLumina/ltsLumina.github.io/Writerside/topics/Portfolio.md

 ## About Me

 ##### Hello!
-My name is Alexander, but I go by Lumina online.
+I'm Alexander, but I go by Lumina online.
-I am a high school student with an overwhelming passion for game development, and I am currently studying game development at LBS Kreativa Gymnasiet Göteborg.
+I am a university student with an overwhelming passion for game development, and I am currently studying game development at LBS Kreativa Gymnasiet Göteborg.
 I have 4 years of experience with Unity and C#, and limited experience with Unreal Engine and C++.

 My goal as a developer is to be the very best I can be and to create games that people enjoy.